• Home

 One of the beautiful things about growing garlic is the scapes you get from hardneck varieties.
 Before the bulbs are ready to pluck out of the ground, you’ll find stalks growing in curves and swirls above the leaves of the plant.

-In order to produce larger bulbs, prune the scrapes off before the flowers open.
+To produce larger bulbs, prune the scrapes off before the flowers open.
 Be sure to use a clean and sharp pair of pruners so you don’t damage the stem.

 You don’t have to discard the scapes.
 They’re edible and have a similar flavor to the garlic itself, so it’s like getting a bonus harvest!
 Use them in recipes, sauté them, or add them to salads and casseroles.
 Yum!